krishivga/public_notes/Javascript/fcc_node_codingaddict.md

 The OS module provides operating system related utility methods and properties.

+You can access methods of a module using `moduleName.method`.

 ```node
 os.userInfo() // gives all the user info in an object
 os.uptime // outputs the system uptime in seconds (hundreds) as a number